 Cognitive Assessment Provides Window into Proficiency Level of Robot-Assisted Surgeons

 BUFFALO, N.Y. — What clues might brain metrics hold about the skill levels of surgeons who perform robot-assisted surgeries?
-Looking for better ways to assess the proficiency of surgeons performing these complex procedures, researchers at Roswell Park Cancer Institute (RPCI) and the University at Buffalo (UB) determined whether cognitive assessment can effectively measure the expertise of robotic surgeons with varying levels of experience.
+Looking for better ways to assess the proficiency of surgeons performing these complex procedures, researchers at Roswell Park Comprehensive Cancer Center (Roswell Park) and the University at Buffalo (UB) determined whether cognitive assessment can effectively measure the expertise of robotic surgeons with varying levels of experience.
 They found that assessment of robotic surgeons’ cognitive processes during surgery gives a fuller, more reliable picture than other measurable indicators, and may be a valuable element to incorporate into robotic surgery training.